KonnexionsGmbH/db_seeder/README.md

 ### <a name="data_construction"></a> 2.2 Construction of the Dummy Data Content

-25% of columns that can contain the value `NULL` are randomly assigned the value `NULL`.
+The proportion of `NULL` values in optional columns is defined by the global parameter `nullFactor`.

 #### 2.2.1 BIGINT